shalinirudraswamy-spec/Smart-Industrial-Safety-Monitoring-System-using-LPC2129/README.md

 4. Sensor values and system status are displayed on the LCD.
 5. The same information is transmitted through UART.
 6. If all conditions are normal, the system displays SAFE.
-7. If an unsafe condition is detected, LED/Buzzer alerts are activated.
+7. If an unsafe condition is detected, LED alerts are activated.

 📊 Example Output